 The algorithms described p.\pageref{alg:unconstrained} and p.\pageref{alg:constrained} in Sections \ref{sec:algo} and \ref{sec:algo_contraint} take the scaling parameter $s$ as input.
 This parameter is typically unknown in practice and an estimated value $\widehat s$ has to be plugged in the algorithm.
 To guarantee a sampling-regret smaller than $O(T\wedge (\sqrt{T}/s))$, the estimator $\widehat s$ should use at most $O(1/s^2)$ edges and satisfy $ \widehat s \asymp s$ with high probability.
 The following heuristic builds a possible estimator $\widehat s$.

 Pick uniformly at random $N$ nodes in $V$ and sample all $N(N-1)/2$ pairs between these $N$ nodes.
-When $Ns>2$, $p=a/N$ and $q=b/N$, \cite{MNS15} ensures that, as $N\to\infty$, $a$ and $b$ can be consistently estimated.
+When $Ns>2$, $p=a/N$ and $q=b/N$, the results in \citep{MNS15} ensures that, as $N\to\infty$, $a$ and $b$ can be consistently estimated.
 Therefore, $Ns=(a-b)^2/(a+b)$ can also be consistently estimated from these $T=N(N-1)/2=O(1/s^2)$ observations.
-Yet, this estimator requires $Ns$ larger than $2$ and cannot therefore be used directly when $s$ is unknown.
+Yet, this estimator requires the knowledge $Ns$ larger than $2$ and cannot therefore be used directly when $s$ is unknown.

 However, when $p=a/N$ and $q=b/N$ and $N\to\infty$, it is theoretically possible to detect whether $Ns=(a-b)^2/(a+b)$ is smaller or larger than 2.
-To proceed, denote by $\cB$ the non-backtracking matrix associated to the graph (see \cite{BLM18} for a definition of the non-backtracking matrix).
+To proceed, denote by $\cB$ the non-backtracking matrix associated to the graph, see \citep{BLM18} for a definition of the non-backtracking matrix.
 Let $\lambda_{1}, \lambda_{2},\ldots$ be the eigenvalues of $\cB$ ranked in decreasing order of their moduli.
-The main result of \cite{BLM18} shows that, when $p=a/N$ and $q=b/N$, with $a,b>0$ fixed, except on an event of vanishing probability as $N\to \infty$,
+The main result of \citep{BLM18} shows that, when $p=a/N$ and $q=b/N$, with $a,b>0$ fixed, except on an event of vanishing probability as $N\to \infty$,